 - Increased use of alcohol or drugs

 - Self-isolation

 - Violent behavior

 - A history of mental illness treatment

 - Recent challenging major life event such as divorce or other romantic relationship challenges, job loss, or financial trouble

-We now know what means safety is, and why it is important.
+We now know what lethal means safety is, and why it is important.
 So, what does it involve?
-How do you keep yourself and your loved ones safe when it comes to means safety?
+How do you keep yourself and your loved ones safe when it comes to lethal means safety?

-19 Simon, T., Swann, A., Powell, K., Potter, L., Kresnow, M., & O'Carroll, P. (2001).
+Putting time and distance between a suicidal person and a lethal means of suicide may save a life.
+The odds of survival go up for three reasons: - 1.
+A personal crisis is often brief. - 2.
+Deadliness of an attempt often depends in part on the method. - 3.
+90% of those who attempt suicide and survive, do not attempt suicide again.
+If someone you know is at risk, help reduce access to lethal means until they are no longer in distress. &lt;sup>19 Simon, T., Swann, A., Powell, K., Potter, L., Kresnow, M., & O'Carroll, P. (2001).
 Characteristics of impulsive suicide attempts and attempters.
 Suicide and Life-Threatening Behavior, 32(sup), 49-59.

-Prescription medications are the most common method of non-fatal suicide attempts for Service members.

-(DoD Suicide Event Report, CY 2018)
+Medications are the most common method of non-fatal suicide attempts for Service members.
+(DOD Suicide Event Report, CY 2018) MEDICATION SAFETY Why safe storage of medications?

-MEDICATION SAFETY

-Why safe storage of medications?

 We all use medications to address common concerns like headaches or to treat chronic conditions.
 Most homes have access to medications that help keep us healthy.
 On their own, they are seen as a means to treat conditions.
 They can be.
 However, in some instances, medications can become a means for suicide.

-Research tells us that suicide attempts with prescription medications and other drugs have increased in the past few years and are the most common method of non-fatal suicide attempts for Service members.20 Storing medications safely can reduce medication-related suicides and suicide attempts and can help save your life or the life of your loved ones.

-SAFELY STORE MEDICATIONS

-To help you safely store your medications, we have some tips below:
+Research tells us that suicide attempts with medications and other drugs have increased in the past few years and are the most common method of non-fatal suicide attempts for Service members.
+Storing medications safely can reduce medication-related suicides and suicide attempts and can help save your life or the life of your loved ones.
+SAFELY STORE MEDICATIONS To help you safely store your medications, we have some tips below: